Xottabich0/DiscordHardwarePresence/README.md

 ## Installation

-Download installer from releases and run from administrator
+Download installer from releases and run as administrator

 ## Compilation